Vietnamese Spicy Beef Noodle Soup (Bun Bo Hue)

 The savory broth is ladled on top of the rice noodles.

-The bowl is served alongside a vegetable platter of lime wedges, shredded white and purple cabbage, banana blossoms, bean sprouts, mint leaves, water spinach, and other Vietnamese herbs.
+The bowl is garnished with green onions, cilantro, and/or thinly sliced white onions, and served alongside a vegetable platter of lime wedges, shredded white and purple cabbage, banana blossoms, bean sprouts, mint leaves, water spinach, and other Vietnamese herbs.

 Sometimes a small bowl of fermented shrimp (mắm ruốc) and additional sate sauce are served on the side for further customization.